the pale ground

 Local poet and author K. Louise Vincent offered her friendship, editing expertise, unwavering support and a steady hand through the ups and downs of weaving business, friendship, partnerships and dreams.

-We began teaching MSC in our own community and were invited into many other organizations and communities including the First Nations Health Directors Association (FNHDA), CVI Multicultural Society, Vancouver Island School Districts and Department of Fisheries and Oceans.
-In 2016 we presented Mindful Self-Compassion at the International Dietetics Conference in Granada, Spain.
+We began teaching MSC in our own community and In 2016 we presented Mindful Self-Compassion at the International Dietetics Conference in Granada, Spain.
+Since then we have been invited to work with many other organizations and communities including the First Nations Health Directors Association (FNHDA), CVI Multicultural Society, Vancouver Island School Districts, Department of Fisheries and Oceans and the Nanaimo Division of Family Practice.

-Taking a deeper dive into the work, I was mentored through the certification process through 2018/2019 by esteemed MSC Teacher Trainer, Dawn MacDonald.
+Taking a deeper dive into the work, I was mentored through a year long teacher certification process through 2018/2019 by esteemed MSC Teacher Trainer, Dawn MacDonald.

 When COVID-19 Social Distancing Guidelines started in March 2020, Kristy and I were inspired to support our community by offering free ongoing Live Online ‘Self-Compassion During Uncertain Times’ meet-ups as a place to slow down, connect and learn new tools.
 We continue to offer POP-UP Self-Compassion Meditation Gatherings as an opportunity to gather into stillness and connect with ourselves and others.
 We switched from in-person trainings to teaching online programs and began offering the new Short Course in Mindful Self-Compassion.
 The new modified program worked well for our participants, for ourselves as teachers and for our COVID impacted mind, body and spirit.